You’ve done the research. You’ve made the calls. Before you order anything or give your contractor the green light, do a final check.

 Here’s how to ask for feedback that’s actually helpful:

-• Or, if you want feedback from someone who gets both the vision and the practicality — this is where I come in.
+- If you want feedback from someone who understands both the vision and the practical side, that’s what I do.

-Pro tip: If you’re still feeling unsure, revisiting your three style words from Day 04: How to Find Your Interior Design Style (And Stick to It) can help you sense whether each choice still aligns.
+Pro tip: If you’re still unsure, go back to your three style words from Day 04: How to Find Your Interior Design Style (And Stick to It) and see if each choice lines up with what you actually want.

 Step 4: Make Small Tweaks if Needed

-1. Tie it in — Add another element (like hardware or a wall color) that bridges the gap between finishes.
+- Tie it in: Add something (like hardware or a wall color) that connects the finishes.

-2. Swap it out — If something clearly clashes or breaks the flow, it’s better to change it now than regret it later.
+- Swap it out: If something clashes or breaks the flow, change it now.
+Don’t wait until it’s installed.

-Pro tip: If you’re questioning a material, look back at your three style words from Day 04: How to Find Your Interior Design Style (And Stick to It).
-Does this choice still align with the feeling you’re trying to create?
+Pro tip: If you’re second-guessing a material, check your three style words from Day 04: How to Find Your Interior Design Style (And Stick to It).
+Does this choice fit the feeling you want?

 Step 5: Double-Check Vendor and Ordering Details